-Since 1999, lenders have been required to cancel a borrower's Private Mortgage Insurance (PMI) when his loan balance (for a loan closed past July of '99) goes below seventy-eight percent of the purchase price, but not when the loan's equity reaches over twenty-two percent.
-(Certain "higher risk" morgages are excluded.)
-However, if your equity rises to 20% (regardless of the original purchase price), you have the legal right to cancel PMI (for a loan closed past July 1999).
+Since 1999, lending institutions have been legally required to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans made after July of '99) goes under seventy-eight percent of the price of purchase, but not when the borrower's equity gets to twenty-two percent or higher.
+(Some "higher risk" morgages are excluded.)
+The good news is that you can request cancelation of your PMI yourself (for a loan closing after July '99), regardless of the original price of purchase, once the equity gets to twenty percent.

-Keep track of your principal payments.
-You'll want to stay aware of the prices of the houses that are selling around you.
-If your loan is under five years old, probably you haven't greatly reduced principal � you have been paying mostly interest.
+Review your statements often.
+You'll want to be aware of the the purchase prices of the homes that sell in your neighborhood.
+If your loan is fewer than five years old, probably you haven't greatly reduced principal � you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.